 You don’t need a lot of equipment to be able to practice some of your obstacle skills at home.

-With just four poles set out 90cm apart in the middle of a schooling area, you can practise seven different ridden obstacles, plus s-bend and corridor can be done in-hand too:
+With just four poles set out 90cm apart you can practise seven different obstacles ridden & in hand:

 How many shallow loops can you fit in down the long side of the school without breaking pace?